Karenvn/data_note/README.md

 # Genome notes Markdown creation

-`data_note` is a Python workflow for generating genome note Markdown documents for a list of BioProject accession numbers.
+`data_note` is a Python workflow for generating genome note documents in [Pandoc](https://pandoc.org/) Markdown from a list of BioProject accession numbers.
 It collects assembly, sequencing, taxonomy, annotation, curation, sampling, and quality metadata from public sources, with optional addition of metadata from local systems.
-It then renders a species directory containing a Pandoc Markdown note with associated figures and references in the required formats.
+It then renders, for each BioProject, a species directory containing the note with associated figures and references in the required formats.

 The repository is designed for preparation of genome notes in Markdown.
 It treats metadata integration, text generation and figure preparation as a distinct workflow, separate from upstream pipelines that analyse genome assembly quality.